cortexproject/cortex/docs/blocks-storage/store-gateway.md

     [heartbeat_period: <duration> | default = 15s]

     # The heartbeat timeout after which store gateways are considered unhealthy
     # within the ring.
-This option needs be set both on the store-gateway and
+0 = never (timeout disabled).
+This option needs be set
-    # querier when running in microservices mode.
+    # both on the store-gateway and querier when running in microservices mode.
     # CLI flag: -store-gateway.sharding-ring.heartbeat-timeout
     [heartbeat_timeout: <duration> | default = 1m]